gchi66/pailin-abroad/lesson_docs/en/level_1.md

 There are three basic ways to use ‘I’m’ in a sentence:

-        1. I’m (adjective).
+1. **I’m (adjective).**

-            *‘Adjectives’ are words that describe nouns.*
+        - ‘Adjectives’ are words that describe nouns.

-            *Examples: funny, tall, smart, sick*
+        *- Examples: funny, tall, smart, sick*

-        2. I’m (prepositional phrase).
+2. **I’m (prepositional phrase).**

-            *A ‘prepositional phrase’ begins with a preposition word, such as ‘in · at · on · near,’ followed by a place.
-It describes your relationship to a location.*
+        - A ‘prepositional phrase’ begins with a preposition word, such as ‘in · at · on · near,’ followed by a place.
+It describes your relationship to a location.

-            *Examples: in school, at work, on the train, near the bank*
+        *- Examples: in school, at work, on the train, near the bank*

-        3. I’m (noun OR noun phrase).
+3. **I’m (noun OR noun phrase).**

-            *A ‘noun’ is a person, place, thing, or idea.
-A ‘noun phrase’ is an ‘adjective + noun.’*
+        - A ‘noun’ is a person, place, thing, or idea.
+A ‘noun phrase’ is an ‘adjective + noun.’

-            *Examples: a doctor, an engineer, a good friend, a fast learner*
+        *- Examples: a doctor, an engineer, a good friend, a fast learner*

         <span style="text-decoration:underline;">Click here</span> to learn more about adjectives, prepositions, nouns, and other parts of speech.

+**Conversation examples**

 The lines from the conversation demonstrate ‘I’m (adjective)’ because the words ‘nervous’ and ‘excited’ are adjectives.

+**‘I’m’ for right now**

 It’s important to note that ‘I’m’ indicates the present state you are in (right now), not the past or future.
 This will make more sense as you progress through the levels.

 ---